 At this time, there are no major issues pertaining to implementing the policy for on-site decision making.
-The Depot actively fosters partnerships with the regulatory agencies, the Corps of Engineers and the community through scheduled meetings and the document review process
+The Depot actively fosters partnerships with the regulatory agencies, CEHNC, AFCEE, contractors and the community through scheduled meetings and the document review process.